-"What Turns You On?" is TEDxGuelphU's 8th event taking place at the Guelph Youth Music Centre on January 29, 2017.
+"What Turns You On?" is TEDxGuelphU's 8th event that took place at the Guelph Youth Music Centre on January 29, 2017.

 "What Turns You On?"
 Speakers

 Part concert, part talk, Juno Award and Canadian Screen Award-nominated singer-songwriter and 2-time TEDx fellow Peter Katz uses his journey from nervous first-timer at the open mic to playing to thousands of people all over the world, to show how he discovered the direct correlation between the moments of greatest discomfort and fear in his life, and his moments of greatest discovery and growth.
 What’s on the other side of that cloud called fear?
 What happens when you do something you thought you were too afraid to do?
 As it turns out, our biggest challenges are our biggest opportunities, and through his songs and stories, Peter gives permission to his audience to bravely take on their own challenges and in doing so, discover the important lessons and hidden joys that they contain.

 Dr. Justine Tishinsky is a course coordinator and instructor in the Department of Human Health and Nutritional Sciences (HHNS) at the University of Guelph.
 She coordinates a large, first year Biological Concepts of Health course, and teaches in the First Year Seminar Program, the University of Guelph-Humber’s Kinesiology Program, and a distance education offering of a Fundamentals of Nutrition course in HHNS.